 Who says your wedding cake can’t share the "something blue" love?
 If you’re opting for a flower-adorned cake, consider including a touch of blue among the design for a simple, fresh approach.

 Classically chic, choose Muscari for an elegant accent to floral arrangements.
 It’s perfect for boutonnieres, bouquets, and everything in between.
 “I actually like to use the same flowers, the soft stems of Muscari and hyacinth, to add engaging movement in both bouquets and centerpieces,” says McNeff.

 Embrace a Fall Palette

 Normally when thinking of an autumn color palette, dark reds, vibrant orange, or even deep purples come to mind.
 Well, we’re happy to say that midnight blue has its place in the fall season, too!
 Get inspired by this Blue Hill at Stone Barns wedding and turn the traditional color scheme on its head.
 We love the inclusion of blue flowers in this bridal bouquet to accent the stunning orange and off-white design.

 Line the Aisle

 We love an aisle moment!
 Line the aisle with floral arrangements both wild and elegant at the same time, creating a shape that stands tall, thanks to blooms like delphinium in their classic blue.

 Keep It Colorful

 Embrace color: If you go blue, you don’t have to stick to blue only.
-A myriad of colors might be just your style if planning a whimsical celebration, and pops of blue hydrangea throughout the design, like the altar at this Savannah wedding, will draw attention in all the best ways.
+A myriad of colors might be just your style if you're planning a whimsical celebration.
+Pops of blue hydrangea throughout the design, like the altar at this Savannah wedding, will draw attention in all the best ways.